|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On September 5, 1942 took off from Horn Island Airfield on a flight to 7 Mile Drome near Port Moresby to stage for a bombing mission against Buna.
 After landing at 7 Mile Drome, this B-25 experienced engine trouble before take off and was grounded.

-Outbound, the bombers reached the north coast of New Guinea and patrolled the sea off Buna and spotted smoke from two Japanese destroyers escorting a large transport, Yamaura Maru.
-After radioing the convoy's location, both bombers attacked.
+Outbound, the bombers reached the north coast of New Guinea and patrolled over the sea off Buna and spotted smoke from "two Japanese destroyers escorting a large transport and immediately went for the attack after radioing the position of the ships".
+In fact, the two destroyers were escorting Yamaura Maru.

 Fates of the Crew

-After the Allies reoccupied the area, natives told the Australian authorities they visited the aircraft wreckage and found two of the crew alive.
-Parere was apprehended, tried and executed by the Australian administration for the crime of murder.
+After the Allies reoccupied the area, natives told the Australian authorities they visited the aircraft crash site and found two of the crew alive.
+Parere was apprehended, tried and executed by the Australian administration for the crime of murder of an Allied airman.

 Recovery of Remains